NexMunna/new-e-to-e/README.md

 4. Configure Wassenger webhook:
    - Log into your Wassenger account
+   - Go to Devices section and note your Device ID
    - Go to Webhooks section
    - Add a new webhook with the API Gateway endpoint URL
    - Select the message event to trigger the webhook
+   - Set a secret key for added security (optional)

 ## Setting up the Cron Jobs